priom/RubyExercises/README.md

 3. Array mapping

 Instructions:
-1. Run the program by
+1. Run the program by:
 ruby <name_of_the_program>.rb
-2. Test the program by
+2. Test the program by:
 rspec <name_of_the_program>.rb